Nance-Lab/diff_classifier/doc/source/index.rst

 aeronautics to oceanography that allows researchers to collect spatial information of moving objects from video and image datasets.
 Examples include:

-- Tracking tracers in ocean currents to measure to study fluid flow
+- Tracking tracers in ocean currents to study fluid flow
 - Tracking molecular motors (e.g. myosin, kinesin) to assess motile activity
 - Measuring intracellular trafficking by tracking membrane vesicles
 - Assessing microrheological properties by tracking nanoparticle movement.